 Wethered Goats vs Bucks

-The reasons someone would prefer one of these types of goats over another include:
+The reasons someone would prefer a wether over a buck include:

 No Hormonal Ruts and Smells

-Normal male goats, known as bucks, get hormonal and go into a breeding rut during that time.
+Intact male goats, known as bucks, get hormonal and go into a breeding rut during the breeding season.
 During the rut, they become very aggressive.
 They also stink due to the secretion produced by their scent glands.

 Bucks also urinate and then get this scent on their faces as part of their breeding process.
 This smell is meant to attract does, but it can spread very far.
 Most people find this smell to be very unpleasant and prefer to avoid it.